MozillaFoundation/foundation.mozilla.org/README.md

 When relevant, we encourage you to write tests.

 You can run the tests using `inv test`.
-This will the full test suite.
+This will run the full test suite.

 To run only a subset or a specific Python test, you can use following command: